jetsboy2011/Documentation/content/en/docs/Fundamentals/Data Persistence/creating-entities.md

 ---
-title: "Creating Models"
+title: "Creating Entities"
-linkTitle: "Creating Models"
+linkTitle: "Creating Entities"
 weight: 1
 date: 2017-01-05
 description: >
-  Learn more about models in the MVC pattern here.
+  Learn more about how to create your own data models in RoverCore.
 ---

 {{% pageinfo %}}